tidues/RanDist/README.md

 Formulas(gname, phi, fpath='./data/', rational=False, d_jit=False, memorize=True)
 ```
 each parameter is explained below:
 * gname:    data file name without the extension `.dat`
 * phi:      a Phi object for input joint distribution
-* fpath: the folder that includes the input data file
+* fpath:    the folder where you put the input data file
 * rational: if `True`, all value are computed in the rational form (slow)
 * d_jit: compute the shortest path length between pair of vertices in a `Just In Time` fashion.
 Set this to `True` if the input graph is very large and only conditional statistics are needed.
 * memorize: use memorization to speedup the computation.
 Set this to `False` only if the input graph is too large so that the memories in the computer are not enough.